microsoft/AcademicContent/Workshop/Web Development/Fun with Azure Web Apps/Fun with Azure Web Apps.md

 <a name="Exercise3"></a>
 ## Exercise 3: Create an Azure Web App ##

 In this exercise, you will use the [Azure portal](https://portal.azure.com) to create an Azure Web App and configure it to use continuous integration.
 [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) means that the Web site is deployed to the Web App from a Git repository hosted in the cloud that is synced to a local repository.
 In the next exercise, you will set up a local Git repository in Visual Studio Code and connect it to the remote Git repository.
-Consequently, you will be able to publish to Azure by checking in your code changes and pushing the changes to the remote repository.
+Subsequently, you will be able to publish to Azure by checking in your code changes and pushing the changes to the remote repository.

 1. Open the [Azure portal](https://portal.azure.com) in your browser.
 If you are asked to sign in, do so using your Microsoft account.